arimousa/DDAD/README.md

 ## Results
-We expect by running code as explained in this file achieve the following results.
+Running the code as explained in this file should achieve the following results for MVTec AD:

 Anomaly Detection (Image AUROC) and Anomaly Localization (Pixel AUROC, PRO)

 Expected results for MVTec AD: